Arborator/arborator-documentation/githubSync.md

 After connecting your ArboratorGrew account with your GitHub credentials, you have the option of synchronizing your ArboratorGrew project with a GitHub repository.
 Please note that you must be the owner of the repository or have read and write access to it.
 This synchronization process can be launched when you create a new ArboratorGrew" project.

 - At "create new project" modal you will have a button that asks you to synchronize with github repository.
+- Users can choose uncheck collaborative option while creating project if they want to be the only maintainer of the synchronized project.
 <div style="text-align:center">
       <img src="assets/images/1-github.png" alt="drawing" width="900"/>
 </div>

-- Or when you click on Github icon in the project page.
+- Or when you click on synchronize with github button in the project page.

 <div style="text-align:center">
       <img src="assets/images/3-github.png" alt="drawing" width="900"/>